 * * * * *

-Everyone time Team Kimberlin has filed a motion for sanctions against a defendant or defendants counsel, the motion has failed.
+Every time Team Kimberlin has filed a motion for sanctions against a defendant or defendants counsel, the motion has failed.
 Their motions to sanction third parties have failed.
 But there’s no surprise there.
-After all, all of their LOLsuits have been the equivalent of a knife at a gunfight.
+After all, each of their LOLsuits have been the equivalent of a knife at a gunfight.